Sex worker: Discrimination

 Sex workers may be stereotyped as deviant, hypersexual, sexually risky, and substance abusive.
 Sex workers may cope with this stigmatization in ways such as hiding their occupation from non-sex workers, social withdrawal, and creating a false self to perform at work.
 Sex-work-related stigma may help perpetuate rape culture and can lead to slut-shaming.

 Among sex workers women were found overrepresented compared to gender parity.

 Sex work is also often conflated with sex trafficking, despite the fact that most sex workers choose to consensually engage in the sex trade.
 For example, the Fight Online Sex Trafficking Act in the United States was passed to ostensibly protect victims of sex trafficking but included language making it illegal to advertise consensual sex online.
 Such laws have a significantly negative impact on sex workers.

 Globally, sex workers encounter barriers in accessing health care, legislation, legal resources, and labor rights.
 In a study of U.S. sex workers, 43% of interview participants reported exposure to intimate partner violence, physical violence, armed physical violence, and sexual violence in the forms of sexual coercion and rape.
 In this same study, a sex worker reported, "in this lifestyle, nothing's safe".
 Sex workers may experience police abuse as well, as the police may use their authority to intimidate sex workers.
 Police officers in some countries have been reported to exploit street-based sex workers' fear of incarceration to force them to have sex with the police without payment, sometimes still arresting them after having coerced sex.
 Police may also compromise sex workers' safety, often holding sex workers responsible for crimes perpetrated against them because of the stigma attached to their occupation.
 There is growth in advocacy organizations to reduce and erase prejudice and stigma against sex work, and to provide more support and resources for sex workers.

+Financial deplatforming

+Many sex workers experience systemic deplatforming, restriction, or termination of banking and payment processing services to individuals and their businesses.
+This deplatforming can occur across both the traditional and digital financial institutions and intermediaries.

+The modern history of financial deplatforming of sex workers traces back to the early 2010s.
+In 2013, the United States Department of Justice launched Operation Choke Point, an initiative that pressured banks to cut ties with industries deemed "high risk" for fraud or money laundering.
+Adult entertainment was also categorized alongside firearm sales and payday loans.
+This prompted the banks to adopt the policies to reject adult industry clientele to avoid regulatory sanctions.
+This environment became more complex in 2018 by the passage of the Stop Enabling Sex Traffickers Act and Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA-SESTA).
+By amending Section 230 of the Communications Decency Act, FOSTA-SESTA made online platforms legally liable if third parties used their services for sex trafficking.
+To avoid legal trouble, banks and payment companies started closing the accounts of sex workers and adult websites.